datasektionen/bawang-content/en/organisation/sammansattning/body.md

 __Contact__

-The Board member of Student issues can be reached at [d-ssf@d.kth.se](mailto:d-ssf@d.kth.se).
+The Board member of Student Issues can be reached at [d-ssf@d.kth.se](mailto:d-ssf@d.kth.se).

-## Board member of business relations - Marcus Nordstedt
+## Board Member of Business Relations - Marcus Nordstedt

 Works with business related question and our projects and committees related to this area.
 Is also responsible for internal communications and that important information is available to our members.